antonagestam/django-access-manager/README.md

 ## License

-django-access-manager is licensed under The MIT License (MIT).
+django-access-tools is licensed under The MIT License (MIT).
 See [LICENSE file](./LICENSE) for more information.